 At this stage the wing should be sanded lightly with a fine sandpaper and sealed with a clear varnish.
 Any type of a suitable, lightweight varnish can be used to protect the wing and tail from moisture and aging.
 Although an epoxy was used to glue the veneer to the wing cores, care should be taken when using non-water based varnishes so as not to destroy the wing foam.

-Ailerons can be attached with a clear tape.
-Start at the top surface and then turn the aileron flat on the top of the wing.
+Ailerons and flaps can be attached with a clear tape.
+When attaching ailerons start at the top surface and then turn the aileron flat on the top of the wing.
 Tape the bottom surface.